gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 {% callout type="warning" title="Careful with that passcode!" %}

-Screen Time currently only gives you the option to use a 4 digit passcode.
-The downside of this is that **if your child is able to see you** while you're entering this code, it's extremely easy for them to remember it.
+**If your child is able to see you while you're entering this code,** it's extremely easy for them to remember it.
 It's worth it to be _very paranoid_ about this.
+My friend's son learned his parent's passwords by secretly watching them type, and ended up using their devices to look at porn.

-Take an extra moment to ensure your child is out of the room, or not anywhere where they can at all see the screen of their device whenever you enter this code.
+I make my kids to look away whenever I'm entering a password, I frequently change my passwords, and I'm especially careful with their Screen Time passcode&mdash;holding the phone only inches from my chest when entering the numbers.

 {% /callout %}